-Serious Warnings and Precautions: Serious skin rashes
+Serious Warnings and Precautions

+Serious skin rashes

-Serious rashes associated with hospitalization have occurred with the use of lamotrigine.
+Serious and sometimes fatal skin rashes, including Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN), have occurred with the use of lamotrigine.
 The incidence of these rashes in clinical trials was 1% (1/100) in pediatric patients (age < 16 years) and 0.3% (3/1000) in adults.
-The incidence of serious rash reported as Stevens-Johnson Syndrome (SJS) in clinical trials was 0.5% (1/200) in pediatric patients and 0.1% (1/1000) in adults.
-In worldwide postmarketing experience, rare cases of toxic epidermal necrolysis and/or death associated with rash have been reported, but their numbers are too few to permit a precise estimate of the rate.

-In children, the initial presentation of a rash can be mistaken for an infection.
-Physicians should consider the possibility of a drug reaction in children that develop symptoms of rash and fever during the first eight weeks of therapy.

-SERIOUS RASH ASSOCIATED WITH RAPID TITRATION

-Do not exceed the recommended initial dose and subsequent dose escalations of MYLAN-LAMOTRIGINE.
-A higher incidence of serious dermatologic events (see 7 WARNINGS AND PRECAUTIONS, Skin-Related Events, Table 7 and Table 8; see also 4 DOSAGE AND ADMINISTRATION) has been associated with more rapid initial titration (exceeding the recommended initial dose or exceeding the recommended dose escalation), and use of concomitant valproic acid.
+- In children, the initial presentation of a rash can be mistaken for an infection.
+Physicians should consider the possibility of a drug reaction in children that develop symptoms of rash and fever during the first eight weeks of therapy. - Risk of rapid titration: Do not exceed the recommended initial dose and subsequent dose escalations of MYLAN-LAMOTRIGINE.
+A higher incidence of serious skin rashes (see 7 WARNINGS AND PRECAUTIONS, Skin-Related Events, Table 7 and Table 8; see also 4 DOSAGE AND ADMINISTRATION) has been associated with more rapid initial titration (exceeding the recommended initial dose or exceeding the recommended dose escalation). - Risk of concomitant use with valproic acid. - Risk with history of rash to other antiepileptics: In two studies (n = 767 and n = 988), the frequency of rash with lamotrigine treatment was approximately 3-4 times higher in patients with a history of allergy or rash to other anti-epileptics, compared to those without such history. - Nearly all cases of rash associated with lamotrigine have occurred within 2 to 8 weeks of treatment initiation.
+However, isolated cases have been reported after prolonged treatment (e.g., 6 months).
+Accordingly, duration of therapy cannot be relied upon as a means to predict the potential risk signalled by the first appearance of a rash. - Although benign rashes also occur with lamotrigine, it is not possible to predict reliably which rashes will prove to be life threatening.

-RASH ASSOCIATED WITH A HISTORY OF RASH TO OTHER ANTIEPILEPTIC DRUGS

-In two studies (n = 767 and n = 988), the frequency of rash with lamotrigine treatment was approximately 3-4 times higher in patients with a history of allergy or rash to other anti-epileptics, compared to those without such history.

-Nearly all cases of rash associated with lamotrigine have occurred within 2 to 8 weeks of treatment initiation.
-However, isolated cases have been reported after prolonged treatment (e.g. 6 months).
-Accordingly, duration of therapy cannot be relied upon as a means to predict the potential risk signalled by the first appearance of a rash.

-Although benign rashes also occur with lamotrigine it is not possible to predict reliably which rashes will prove to be life threatening.
 Accordingly, all patients who develop rash should be promptly evaluated and MYLAN-LAMOTRIGINE withdrawn immediately, unless the rash is clearly not drug related.